dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/validation.md

 * Reduce the amount of code in an app.
 * Make the code less error prone, and easier to test and maintain.

-The validation support provided by Razor Pages and Entity Framework is a good example of the DRY principle.
-Validation rules are declaratively specified in one place (in the model class), and the rules are enforced everywhere in the app.
+The validation support provided by Razor Pages and Entity Framework is a good example of the DRY principle:

+* Validation rules are declaratively specified in one place (in the model class).
+* Rules are enforced everywhere in the app.

 ## Add validation rules to the movie model

-The DataAnnotations namespace provides a set of built-in validation attributes that are applied declaratively to a class or property.
-DataAnnotations also contains formatting attributes like `DataType` that help with formatting and don't provide any validation.
+The DataAnnotations namespace provides:

+* A set of built-in validation attributes that are applied declaratively to a class or property.
+* Formatting attributes like `DataType` that help with formatting and don't provide any validation.

 Update the `Movie` class to take advantage of the built-in `Required`, `StringLength`, `RegularExpression`, and `Range` validation attributes.

 [!code-csharp[](~/tutorials/razor-pages/razor-pages-start/sample/RazorPagesMovie30/Models/MovieDateRatingDA.cs?name=snippet1)]

-The validation attributes specify behavior that you want to enforce on the model properties they're applied to:
+The validation attributes specify behavior to enforce on the model properties they're applied to:

 * The `Required` and `MinimumLength` attributes indicate that a property must have a value; but nothing prevents a user from entering white space to satisfy this validation.
 * The `RegularExpression` attribute is used to limit what characters can be input.
 In the preceding code, "Genre":